Graduate & Professional

 The mission of Student Legal Services is to prevent, ameliorate, or resolve legal problems that confront students by providing professional legal counseling and assistance.
 Student Legal Services also seek to educate students about their legal rights and responsibilities through informational programs and materials, as well as individual counseling.

-Student Health Education & Promotion (SHEP)
+Health Education & Resource Team (HEART)

 Student Health Advisory Committee (SHAC)